 A life defined by faith.
-A death defined by racism, mental illness, poverty and tragedy – that gives hope to us all.
+A death defined by acceptance, mental illness, poverty and tragedy – that gives hope to us all.

 George outlived everyone he knew, but it took dying to find out why.